enoch232/CLI-RPN/README.md

 For any other operations, or random characters, I made it return "Invalid Expression"

 #### Expression Type Choices:
 Mobile app, and Web app do not retrieve available expression types.
-If I had more time, I would have implemented an API end point to obtain the list of expression types to fill up expressoin type list in the frontend.
+If I had more time, I would have implemented an API end point to obtain the list of expression types to fill up expression type list in the frontend.

 ## Setup